Ultimate Guide to Puerto Rican Festivals and Holidays

 Día de las Máscaras en HatilloDecember 28Mixes religious and cultural festivities

-Epiphany, or Three Kings Day, is especially important and includes parades, gift-, and community gatherings.
+Epiphany, or Three Kings Day, is especially important and includes , gift-, and community gatherings.
 This celebration marks the end of the Christmas season and is a highlight of Puerto Rican religious festivities.
 For more on this, see puerto rican cultural celebrations.

 Religion’s influence goes beyond Catholicism.
-With the arrival of the United States in 1898, Protestantism started to grow, and today, Puerto Rico has a small but vibrant Jewish community as well (Moon Travel).
+With the arrival of the United States in 1898, Protestantism started to grow, and today, Puerto Rico has a small but Jewish community as well (Moon Travel).
 The mix of religious practices adds to the island’s rich cultural mosaic.

 For more information on the impact of religion on Puerto Rican festivals, visit puerto rican fiestas patronales.